kidus-der/coeus-ai/HANDOVER.md

 ## Technical Considerations

 ### PDF Handling
-- **Size Limitations**: The application has a 10MB limit for PDF uploads to prevent performance issues and stay within API limits.
+- **Size Limitations**: The application has a 25MB limit for PDF uploads to prevent performance issues and stay within API limits.
 - **Base64 Encoding**: PDFs are converted to base64 for transmission to the Gemini API, which increases the payload size by approximately 33%.
 - **PDF Rendering**: The application uses react-pdf with worker configuration to render PDFs client-side.
+- **Multiple PDF Support**: The application supports uploading and managing up to 3 PDF documents simultaneously, with tab-based navigation between documents.
+- **PDF Selection**: When using toolbox features with multiple PDFs, users can select which PDFs to include in the analysis via a selection dialog.
-- **PDF Removal**: The application allows users to remove the current PDF and upload a new one without refreshing the page, improving user experience when working with multiple documents.
+- **PDF Management**: Users can add new PDFs (up to the configured limit) or remove specific PDFs without refreshing the page, improving user experience when working with multiple documents.

 ### AI Integration
 - **Model Selection**: The application uses the Gemini 2.0 Flash model for optimal performance and cost.
 - **Multimodal Inputs**: The API can process both text and PDF inputs simultaneously.
+- **Multiple PDF Analysis**: The API can process multiple PDFs in a single request, providing context about which PDFs are being analyzed.
+- **PDF Selection for Tools**: When using toolbox features with multiple PDFs, the API constructs appropriate prompts based on the selected PDFs.
 - **Streaming Responses**: Implements a streaming pattern for real-time AI responses, improving user experience.

 ### Authentication & Security